pactflow/docs.pactflow.io/website/docs/docs/ai/index.md

 <AiDownloadTable />

 :::note
-Linux gnu users will require glibc version 2.23 or later.
+Linux GNU users will require glibc version 2.23 or later.

-For users in distros which a glibc version <2.23 (check by running `ldd --version`), you can download and use the linux musl variant instead.
+Environments which do not use glibc, or use a version of glibc prior to 2.23, should instead use the musl variant.
 :::

 ## Usage